samhains/samhains.github.io/blog/_posts/temp/2018-10-14-entrapment-digital-desire.md

 **Medium**<br>

-I am interested in producing some kind of video oriented work.
+Some kind of video oriented work.

 John Gerrard and Ian Cheng use 'simulations' or 'video games that play themselves'.